Venkata-Tammana/aws-genai-llm-chatbot/docs/guide/deploy.md

 npm run test && pip install -r pytest_requirements.txt && pytest tests
 ```

+**Step 5.** Configure the solution with RAG and Knowledge Bases enabled:

+### Option A: Interactive Configuration (Recommended)
-**Step 5.** Once done, run the configuration command to help you set up the solution with the features you need:
+Run the configuration command to set up the solution with the features you need:

 ```bash
 npm run config